pancho-dev/pancho-dev/content/posts/creating-kubernetes-kind-cluster.md

 # Conclusions

 I really enjoyed running kind on my laptop for this test.
 It's a great tool to run kubernetes clusters very fast in a local laptop, the official documentation is good.
-I like the fact that I could run multiple "nodes" in my cluster also there is some tunning that can be done to suit your needs, it is very easy to spin up clusters with multiple control planes, it is very lightweight as it is running docker containers (if you are running on windows or Mac, it's still running 1 vm).
+I like the fact that I could run multiple "nodes" in my cluster also there is some tuning that can be done to suit your needs, it is very easy to spin up clusters with multiple control planes, it is very lightweight as it is running docker containers (if you are running on windows or Mac, it's still running 1 vm).
-Takes care of all boilerplate configs specially kubectl config, and integrates in a seemless way with your exisiting kube config adding and removing contexts as you create clusters, this is great because in the past I had trouble with other tools screwing my kube config.
+Takes care of all boilerplate configs specially kubectl config, and integrates in a seamless way with your existing kube config adding and removing contexts as you create clusters, this is great because in the past I had trouble with other tools screwing my kube config.
 But the feature I liked the most is speed, everything happens really fast and it is easy to teardown and spin it back up in a matter of minutes without a lot of effort, making it easy to start over when things go wrong.
 What I din't like, is that there are some limitations because of the fact that it's running in docker, specially if you are working with ingresses configurations or load balancers some special configurations or hacks need to be put in place to make them work which makes harder to reproduce staging or production environments when trying to automate deployments.
-It is limited in the networking side when tryning some CNI plugins like multus where you might need to have "nodes" with special configurations in order to get multiple networks working.
+It is limited in the networking side when trying some CNI plugins like multus where you might need to have "nodes" with special configurations in order to get multiple networks working.
 However, it is still a great tool to develop and work with and still have a good environment to develop in a local environment.
 It is still considered alpha stage and it can't be deployed in production environments, it's main purpose is development of applications and kubernetes components.